 Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Enento Group’s shares

-Enento Group Plc ("Enento”) has on 31 October 2022 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the indirect holding of Invesco Ltd. fell below the threshold of 10 percent on 28 October 2022.
+Enento Group Plc ("Enento”) has on 3 November 2022 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Invesco Ltd. fell below the threshold of 10 percent on 2 November 2022.

 - Invesco Ltd., Invesco Holding Company Limited, Invesco Holding Company (US) Inc., Oppenheimer Acquisition Corporation, Oppenheimer Funds Inc., Invesco Group Services Inc., Invesco Advisers Inc. 0.07 %.